jgoguen/calibre-kobo-driver/README.md

 	1. Don't see it?
 You may already have it installed.
 Restart calibre and see if you are notified of a pending update.
 1. Restart calibre

-To install this plugin from source, you must create a ZIP file named `KoboTouchExtended.zip` and include these files:
+To install this plugin from source, you must create a ZIP file named `KoboTouchExtended.zip` and include these files and folders:

 1. \_\_init\_\_.py
 1. container.py
 1. driver.py
+1. sql
-1. hyphenator.py
+1. css
 1. plugin-import-name-kobotouch\_extended.txt

 To create the ZIP file: